I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 GPS for Hvítserkur: 64°27'29.2"N 21°10'43.0"W

-To visit Hvítserkur waterfall it is best to rent a car in Reykjavík and spend a day or two in this area.
-The distance to Hvítserkur via Þingvellir and Uxahryggir is 87 km, but via the Hvalfjarðargöng tunnel, the distance is 108 km.
+To visit Hvítserkur waterfall, it is best to rent a car in Reykjavík and spend a day or two in this area.
+The distance to Hvítserkur via Þingvellir and Uxahryggir is 87 km, but via the Hvalfjarðargöng tunnel it is 108 km.

 Have a lovely time in West Iceland :)